"Bringing Seamanship to the Creeks from the River and the Estuary "

 The creek had been visited

 right and ability to navigate a 'forgotten' waterway.
-They are 'ships
+They were the 'ships

 which passed in the night' but to the great credit of the IWA the visits